skip to content

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please ensure that you upload your Curriculum Vitae (CV) including a publication list and a covering letter in the Upload section of the online application.
-If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.
-Please submit your application by midnight on the closing date.
+Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.

-Please quote reference NM45320 on your application and in any correspondence about this vacancy.
+Please quote reference NM45895 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.